fastoch/Arch-Linux-via-WSL/README.md

 >To exit **bash** (the default Linux shell) and go back to **powershell**, simply run `exit`
 ---

-Then, lets set our root password:
+Then, let's set our root password:
 ```bash
 [root@hostname ~]# passwd
 ```